DhirajBhakta/reflections/FLEETING_NOTES/Docker_and_Kubernetes/kubernetes.md

 	- Do checks like a regular pod. as described above.
 	- Check if username and password is right.

+If a service is not working, in addition to checking all the above, **make sure there is no NetworkPolicy blocking access**

 #### Control Plane Failures
 Check Statuses --> Check Logs --->
 ##### Where to look for config files for control plane components?